ADAPT Methodology® Blog

 At Google, objectives are set annually and quarterly.
 When Rick Klau took charge of Blogger – a blog-publishing service owned and operated by Google – the objective during one quarter was to improve the company’s reputation.

-While Blogger was a huge platform and has been around for many years, it was losing popularity as more and more blogging platforms such as Tumblr enter the industry.
+While Blogger was a huge platform and has been around for many years, it was losing popularity as more and more blogging platforms such as Tumblr entered the industry.
 To improve Blogger’s reputation, Klau created 4 Key Results:

 • Re-establish Blogger’s leadership by speaking to at least 3 industry events